-Merchants are ultimately responsible for correctly identifying their filing obligations in the Tax Settings and ensuring their sales tax/VAT compliance obligations are met and returns are submitted accurately.
+Merchants are ultimately responsible for correctly identifying their filing obligations in the Tax Settings and ensuring their indirect tax compliance obligations are met and returns are submitted accurately.
 Should you elect to use the Tax Settings, you acknowledge and agree that Wish shall not be responsible for, and expressly disclaims any warranties, representations, or liability regarding, any malfunctions, interruptions, errors, network or system outages, or otherwise arising out of or in any way related to your use of the Tax Settings.

 In the coming weeks, Tax Settings will be updated to allow merchants to export tax reports for these applicable transactions within an indicated date range.
 More details will be shared when available.